Terms and Conditions of booking a Global Village trip with Habitat for Humanity.

 16. Safety & first aid

-Habitat NI takes the issue of health and safety seriously.
+Habitat Ireland takes the issue of health and safety seriously.
 Health and safety is everyone’s responsibility and each Participant has a responsibility to manage risks.
 You understand fully that taking part in the project is not without risk.
 You take part entirely at your own risk and agree to indemnify us, our employees, agents, sub-contractors and suppliers against claims for loss or damage to personal property or for loss or consequential losses or claims through your participation in this project arising from your own actions.